tanem/skyline/README.md

 $ make standalone
 ```

-Then add ./standalone/realtime-bar-graph.css and ./standalone/realtime-bar-graph.js to your application and reference the `RealtimeBarGraph` global.
+Then add ./standalone/skyline.css and ./standalone/skyline.js to your application and reference the `Skyline` global.

 ## Unit Tests